gokul-106/customer-revenue-intelligence/README.md

 # Customer Revenue Intelligence System

-An end-to-end data analytics and machine learning project designed to identify high-value customers, uncover revenue concentration, and proactively detect churn risk using behavioral segmentation and predictive modeling.
+An end-to-end data analytics and machine learning system designed to identify high-value customers, uncover revenue concentration, and proactively detect churn risk using behavioral segmentation and predictive modeling.

 ---

 ## Problem Statement

-Businesses often struggle to understand:
+Businesses often lack visibility into:
 - Which customers drive the majority of revenue
+- How customer value is distributed across segments
-- Where revenue is at risk due to churn
+- Which customers are at risk of churn before it happens
-- How to segment customers for targeted strategies

-Without this visibility, companies lose high-value customers and miss opportunities for revenue optimization.
+This leads to:
+- Inefficient marketing spend
+- Missed retention opportunities
+- Revenue loss from high-value customers

 ---

 ## Solution

-Built a complete customer intelligence system that:
+Built a data-driven customer intelligence system that:
-- Segments customers based on behavioral and monetary value
+- Segments customers based on behavioral and monetary patterns
 - Identifies high-value and at-risk customers
-- Predicts churn risk using machine learning
-- Visualizes insights through an interactive dashboard
+- Quantifies revenue concentration across segments
+- Enables targeted retention and growth strategies

 ---

-## Project Overview
+## Key Results

-- Processed ~100,000 transactions across ~11,000 customers
+- Analyzed ~100,000 transactions across ~11,000 customers
-- Built end-to-end pipeline from raw data → insights → dashboard
-- Combined analytics + machine learning + visualization
+- Identified that a very small % of customers contribute a disproportionately high share of revenue
+- Discovered ~40%+ of revenue is linked to at-risk customer segments
+- Found **Recency** to be the strongest predictor of churn

 ---